BPIE is involved in several IEE and FP7 European Projects

-Renovation strategies of selected EU countries - compliance with Article 4 of the Energy Efficiency Directive (2014)
+Renovation strategies of selected EU countries - compliance with Art.
+4 of the Energy Efficiency Directive (2014) - Report and addendum

 Article 4 of the EED required Member States to set out strategies for the renovation of their buildings before April 2014.
 The report focuses on the strategies from 10 Member States diversity and scores countries for each of the 5 requirements from Article 4: overview of the building stock, cost-effective approaches to renovations, policies and measures to stimulate cost-effective deep renovations, forward-looking perspective to guide investment decisions and evidence-based estimate of expected savings and wider benefits.